WPN-XM/software/README.md

 ## What's this?

-The repository contains files for configuration and management of third-party software components.
+The repository contains files for installation and configuration management of third-party software components.

 It ships configs, scripts and additional files to configure and manage an installed component.